Optimize Relationship Queries Using Performance Options

 To reapply the default settings, click Revert to Default.

 Cardinality refers to the uniqueness of data contained in a field (column) or combination of fields.
-When the tables you want to analyse contain many rows of data, queries can be slow (and performance of the overall data source is affected) so we recommend choosing a method for combining data based on the cardinality of the related columns between tables.
+When the tables you want to analyze contain many rows of data, queries can be slow (and performance of the overall data source is affected) so we recommend choosing a method for combining data based on the cardinality of the related columns between tables.

 - Low cardinality: When related columns have a lot of repeated data.
-For example, a table called Products might contain a Category column that contains three values: Furniture, Office Supplies and Technology.
+For example, a table called Products might contain a Category column that contains three values: Furniture, Office Supplies, and Technology.